Smart 2D LiDAR Radar & Advanced Security Hub

 Main software and system components:

-- Scanning Module: reads distance from VL53L0X via I2C and steps motor via GPIO.
+- Scanning Module: reads distance from VL53L0X via I2C (or generates mock ghost-room data when the sensor is unavailable) and steps the motor via GPIO in a strict ping-pong sweep.

-- Intrusion Detection Module: reads Doppler radar, vibration, and sound sensors.
+- Intrusion Detection Module: reads Doppler radar (RCWL-0516), vibration (SW-420), and sound sensors with multi-sample polling to catch short pulses.

-- Communication Module: sends serialized coordinate payloads via USB Bulk to the PC.
+- Communication Module: streams serialized 18-byte ScanPoint payloads via USB CDC ACM to the PC, and receives single-byte motor commands (Auto/Right/Left/Stop).

 Log